CNES projects library

 U

-SYRACUSE 4 (SYstème de RAdioCommunication Utilisant un SatellitE, formerly COMSAT-NG) is a geostationary military satcom programme designed to replace the Syracuse 3A and Syracuse 3B satellites currently in orbit.
+SYRACUSE IV (SYstème de RAdioCommunication Utilisant un SatellitE, formerly COMSAT-NG) is a geostationary military satcom programme designed to replace the Syracuse 3A and Syracuse 3B satellites currently in orbit.

-Syracuse 4 is developing a number of innovations to improve communications for the armed forces.
-These include new main antennas and new ground control centres, as well as larger frequency bands (X band: 8 -12.5 GHz and Ka band: 26.5-40 GHz) and an anti-jamming system to boost communications capacity, flexibility and resistance to jamming.
+Syracuse IV is developing a number of innovations to improve communications for the armed forces.
+These include new main antennas and new ground control centres, as well as larger frequency bands (X band and Ka band) and an anti-jamming system to boost communications capacity, flexibility and resistance to jamming.
 The two satellites will carry identical payloads.